We’ve updated our data for SEO jobs and salaries this year. See the latest Inbound Marketing Jobs Salary Guide.

 Back in 2012, we conducted research around the average SEO salary and the number of available SEO jobs throughout the US.
 That data showed the demand for SEOs was soaring.

-It’s 2015 now, so we investigated this year’s SEO salary and SEO jobs data.
+Its been a few years since our first study, so we investigated this year’s SEO salary and SEO jobs data.
 We wanted to know: Is the demand for SEO professionals still rising, or is the SEO job boom over?
 Has the SEO salary capped?
 Are companies still putting big dollars behind and building their teams around SEO?

 So, let’s get to it.
 What’s changed?